Fluffernuttersandwich/Smorgasbord/README.md

 https://www.wabbajack.org/

 Wabbajack will store multiple versions of itself on your system if you don't do housekeeping, so make sure you are launching the _newest_ version.
+If it keeps using an older version, you can delete the old version folder within your Wabbajack installation folder.

 _*cough *cough, update the shortcut/pin on your taskbar._